Retail & commerce · Hungary · Tax compliance

 enyugta.szamlazz.hu

-Hungarian pénztárgép manufacturer-distributor whose homepage names the broader niche as its core trade — "Online pénztárgépek, ipari, bolti mérlegek" in the page title and "Pénztárgépek gyártása, forgalmazása és szervizelése" as the operator promise — and which publishes a dedicated "E-pénztárgép GYIK" (FAQ) section explicitly addressing the 2026 regime, with the vendor's own roadmap stated in plain language: "A fejlesztés folyamatban van.
-A terveink szerint jövő év első felében szeretnénk engedélyezni és piacra dobni kétféle Micra e-pénztárgépet."
-The route a brick-and-mortar operator takes when they want a Hungarian-domiciled pénztárgép manufacturer rather than a cloud-only software vendor — gyártás, forgalmazás and szervizelés all under one roof, with the e-pénztárgép on the published roadmap.
+Hungarian pénztárgép (cash-register) manufacturer-distributor whose homepage names the broader niche as its core trade — "Online pénztárgépek, ipari, bolti mérlegek" (online cash registers, industrial and retail scales) in the page title and "Pénztárgépek gyártása, forgalmazása és szervizelése" (manufacture, distribution and servicing of cash registers) as the operator promise — and which publishes a dedicated "E-pénztárgép GYIK" (e-cash-register FAQ) section explicitly addressing the 2026 regime, with the vendor's own roadmap stated in plain language: "A fejlesztés folyamatban van.
+A terveink szerint jövő év első felében szeretnénk engedélyezni és piacra dobni kétféle Micra e-pénztárgépet." ("Development is under way.
+We plan to certify and launch two Micra e-cash-register models in the first half of next year.")
+The route a brick-and-mortar shop takes when it wants a Hungarian-domiciled pénztárgép manufacturer rather than a cloud-only software vendor — gyártás (manufacture), forgalmazás (distribution) and szervizelés (servicing) all under one roof, with the e-pénztárgép on the published roadmap.

 micra.hu

-Listed providers publicly market to the Hungarian ePénztárgép / e-nyugta / NAV-pénztárgép / online pénztárgép niche on their own homepages or canonical Hungarian-language product pages.
+Listed providers publicly market to the Hungarian ePénztárgép / e-nyugta (e-receipt) / NAV-pénztárgép / online pénztárgép (online cash-register) niche on their own homepages or canonical Hungarian-language product pages.
 Inclusion is not endorsement.
-Adjacent Hungarian or HU-active invoicing/POS vendors were considered and excluded where their public homepage did not explicitly name the ePénztárgép / e-nyugta / NAV-pénztárgép niche at the date of writing — Billingo's homepage names "Billingo Pay" and a generic "Nálunk mindig biztonságban vagy, mert a Billingo mindig naprakész és megfelel a legfrissebb magyar jogszabályoknak" compliance line but does not surface ePénztárgép / e-nyugta as a product; Kulcs-Soft (now ks.hu) lists a "NAV Online Számla" feature inside Kulcs-Könyvelés but no ePénztárgép module on the homepage; Cashy.hu (cashy.hu and www.cashy.hu) returned ECONNREFUSED at the date of writing and could not be verified; Laurel Kft.'s homepage names "Készletgazdálkodási rendszer, önkiszolgáló kassza" but does not name ePénztárgép / e-nyugta / NAV-pénztárgép specifically; Számlaközpont's homepage markets "E-számla mindenkinek" e-invoicing and archiving but no ePénztárgép.
+Adjacent Hungarian or HU-active invoicing/POS vendors were considered and excluded where their public homepage did not explicitly name the ePénztárgép / e-nyugta / NAV-pénztárgép niche at the date of writing — Billingo's homepage names "Billingo Pay" and a generic "Nálunk mindig biztonságban vagy, mert a Billingo mindig naprakész és megfelel a legfrissebb magyar jogszabályoknak" ("With us you are always safe, because Billingo is always up to date and compliant with the latest Hungarian law") compliance line but does not surface ePénztárgép / e-nyugta as a product; Kulcs-Soft (now ks.hu) lists a "NAV Online Számla" (NAV online invoicing) feature inside Kulcs-Könyvelés but no ePénztárgép module on the homepage; Cashy.hu (cashy.hu and www.cashy.hu) returned ECONNREFUSED at the date of writing and could not be verified; Laurel Kft.'s homepage names "Készletgazdálkodási rendszer, önkiszolgáló kassza" (inventory-management system, self-service checkout) but does not name ePénztárgép / e-nyugta / NAV-pénztárgép specifically; Számlaközpont's homepage markets "E-számla mindenkinek" (e-invoicing for everyone) and archiving but no ePénztárgép.
 They were therefore dropped per the named-niche-on-homepage rule.
 NAV's own ePénztárgép cloud app is the regulator's own platform and is referenced in section 01 as the regulator-published reference implementation, not as a third-party solution provider.

 Ad · rail 2